-There’s an old expression in New England that if nothing seems to go right for you, you have the luck of Hiram Smith.
+An old expression in New England says that if nothing seems to go right for you, you have the luck of Hiram Smith.

 Thus, the Aroostook War went into history as the “bloodless” war.
-What fighting there was resembled a barroom brawl more than a military engagement.
+What fighting there resembled a barroom brawl more than a military engagement.
 But it wasn’t really bloodless at all.
 More than 30 men died of disease or accidents in the run-up to the fighting that never happened as they built a long military road through the northern tip of Maine and suffered through a difficult winter.
 One of the dead was Hiram T. Smith.

 hence his unlucky status, though others died as well.
 Perhaps the expression got started because Smith is said to have died in so many different ways.

 Some said he drowned (in both a lake and pond), that he was injured during construction, that an army supply wagon ran him down, that he was trampled while feeding horses, that he froze to death after deserting (though many say he died in July.)

 Either way, there is a grave marker on Route 2A in Haynesville in far northern Maine to commemorate his sacrifice.
 And his status as the unluckiest man in Maine has kept his memory alive.